Chris Centore has Your Chance to Win Tickets to Pete Davidson!

-Enjoy an hour of non-stop music with Chris Centore this week for the “Non-Stop Ride at Four” for your chance to win a pair of tickets to see comedian Pete Davidson for the Wellness Check Tour on April 6 at The Tabernacle.
+Enjoy an hour of non-stop music with Chris Centore this week for the “Non-Stop Ride at Four” for your chance to win a pair of tickets to see Twenty One Pilots for The Clancy World Tour on September 10 at Gas South Arena.

 Contest Line: 404-741-0985

 NO PURCHASE NECESSARY.
 VOID WHERE PROHIBITED.
-3/25/2024 - 3/29/2024.
+4/1/2024 - 4/5/2024.
 Open to legal GA residents, 18+.
 To enter listen for the cue to call and follow the on-air instructions.
 Five (5) winners will be selected according to the on-air announcement.
 Odds vary.
-Prize: a pair (2) tickets to Pete Davidson on April 6 at The Tabernacle.
-(Minimum ARV: $108.00 based on seating and availability) For full rules, click here.
+Prize: a pair (2) tickets to Twenty One Pilots on September 10 at Gas South Arena.
+(Minimum ARV: $119.00 based on seating and availability) For full rules, click here.
 Sponsor: Cox Radio, LLC, Inc., d/b/a Cox Media Group Atlanta, 1601 W. Peachtree St. NE Atlanta, GA 30309.